BenOvermyer/benovermyer.com/content/blog/2020-year-in-review.md

 +++
-title = "Looking Back on 2020"
+title = "2020 Year in Review"
 date = 2020-12-28
+description = "Looking back on 2020"
 +++
 Last year I didn't write a retrospective.
 This year I felt it was necessary, given all that's happened.